danielsaidi/website_danielsaidi/_posts/2018/2018-11-05-automate-setting-up-xcode.md

 tags:	osx automation xcode fastlane
 ---

-In this post, I will show how you can automate setting up Xcode with Fastlane to keep your (and your team's) development environments consistent.
+In this post, I will show how you can automate setting up Xcode for you and your team.
+I will descibe how you can setup critical development tools, enforce team conventions and share code and text snippets, using `Homebrew` and `Fastlane` in a way that is easy to extend later, whenever you need to automate more tasks.

 ## Why automate?

-I (and many developers with me) prefer to automate as many tasks as possible, to reduce the amount of repetitive manual work, reduce the risk of human error and increase overall reliability of the task in question.
-For developers, this often includes unit testing, continous integration, release management etc.
+I (and many developers with me) prefer to automate as much as possible, to reduce the amount of repetitive manual work, reduce the risk of human error and increase the overall reliability of a certain task.
+For developers, this may often include unit testing, continous integration, release management etc.

-For a team, automation is a handy way to ensure that it's easy for developers to follow team and company conventions.
-One example is to use a `lint` tool to make these conventions "compilable", so that not complying to them may cause warnings and errors.
-Another example is to use code snippets to quickly generate code and comments that should follow a certain format.
+For a team, however, automation is also a way to simplify for developers to setup their environment and to make it easy to follow common conventions.
+For instance, you can use a `lint` tool to enforce code conventions in a way that not complying to them cause warnings and errors.
+For text and comments that do not compile, but still should follow team conventions, code snippets can help you remove a lot of tedious and error prone manual work.

-## Automate setting up `swiftlint` and other required Xcode tools
+## Automate setting up required tools

-`swiftlint` is a great tool that can be injected into your app's build setup, to trigger warnings and errors if your code doesn't follow a given set of rules and guidelines.
-The default lint setup is pretty good, but you can customize it by adding a `.swiftlint.yml` file to the project root, where you can ignore certain rules, or tweak them to fit your conventions.
+`swiftlint` is a great tool that can be injected into the build setup, to trigger warnings and errors if code doesn't follow certain conventions.
+The default setup is pretty good, but you can customize it by adding a `.swiftlint.yml` file to the project root, in which you can ignore some rules or tweak them to fit your style.

-When you follow the SwiftLint readme, it suggests you to add a `Run Script Phase` that looks like this:
+When you read the `swiftlint` readme, it suggests you to add a `Run Script Phase` that looks like this:

 ```bash